saifeemustafaq/mentorship/cohort_2/lullabhavesh700@outlook.com/Bhavesh_Lulla_my_experience_and_learnings_in_the_Cloudyman_Mentorship_program.md

  - **Improve the tracking and "ring-fencing" of physical assets.** Tracking enables businesses to quickly determine asset location.
 Ring-fencing allows them to make sure that high-value assets are protected from theft and removal.

  - **Drive efficiencies and new possibilities in existing processes.** One example of this is the use of IoT to increase efficiency and safety in fleet management.
 Companies can use IoT fleet monitoring to direct trucks, in real time, to improve efficiency.

+Other examples of machines with artificial intelligence include computers that play chess and self-driving cars.
+Each of these machines must weigh the consequences of any action they take, as each action will impact the end result.
+In chess, the end result is winning the game.
+For self-driving cars, the computer system must account for all external data and compute it to act in a way that prevents a collision.